Parity-encoding-based quantum computing with Bayesian error tracking: Results

-Let us consider the example of Fig.~\ref{fig:fusion}.
-If the qubits are single-photon polarization ones, the BSM can discriminate only two Bell states (say, $\ket{\Phi^\pm}$) among the four without additional resources.
-The intact final state is obtained only when the BSM succeeds.
-When the BSM fails (which is heralded), $m_\mr{lett}$ is determined while $m_\mr{sign}$ is left ambiguous.
-Since the marginal state of qubits 0 and $0'$ is maximally mixed before the fusion (see Appendix \ref{sec:proof_marginal_state}), we simply randomly assign the value of $m_\mr{sign}$.
-Then, the operator $m_\mr{sign} X_1 Z_{1'} Z_{2'}$, which is a stabilizer of the intact final state, gives $\pm 1$ randomly when measured.
-Whereas, the other two stabilizers $m_\mr{lett} Z_1 X_{1'}$ and $m_\mr{lett} Z_1 X_{2'}$ are left undamaged.
-The key point is that this scenario is equivalent to a 50\% chance of an erroneous qubit~1 in the intact final state.
-Both interpretations give the same statistics if the stabilizers of the intact final state are measured, thus every process in MBQC, which is described with the stabilizer formalism, works in the same way in both of them.
+We now introduce the methodology to track the errors caused by nonideal fusions.
+Let us revisit the example in Fig.~\ref{fig:fusion}, supposing that the qubits are single-photon polarization ones and there are no photon losses.
+Then a BSM can discriminate between only two Bell states (say, $\ket{\psi^\pm}$) among the four without additional resources \cite{lutkenhaus1999bell}; see Fig.~\ref{fig:physical_bsm_scheme} for the scheme.
+The intact final state $\ket{C_\mathrm{f}}$ is obtained only when the BSM succeeds.
+When the BSM fails (which is heralded), $m_\mathrm{lett}$ is determined while $m_\mathrm{sign}$ is left completely ambiguous.
+In other words, the posterior probability that the input state is $\ket{\phi^\pm}$ for the obtained photodetector outcomes is equal for both signs ($\pm$), assuming that the four Bell states have the same prior probability.
+This assumption can be justified by the fact that the marginal state on qubits $0$ and $0'$ before the fusion is maximally mixed; see Supplementary Note~1 for the proof.
+Therefore, we fix the value of $m_\mathrm{lett}$ while randomly assign that of $m_\mathrm{sign}$.
+Then, the operator $m_\mathrm{sign} X_1 Z_{1'} Z_{2'}$, which is originally a stabilizer of $\ket{C_\mathrm{f}}$, gives $\pm 1$ randomly when it is measured after the failed BSM.
+Whereas, the other two stabilizers $m_\mathrm{lett} Z_1 X_{1'}$ and $m_\mathrm{lett} Z_1 X_{2'}$ are left undamaged.
+The key point is that this situation is equivalent to a 50\% chance of an erroneous qubit~1 in $\ket{C_\mathrm{f}}$ in terms of stabilizer statistics.
+In other words, both situations give the same statistics if the stabilizers of $\ket{C_\mathrm{f}}$ are measured; thus, every process in MBQC described with the stabilizer formalism works in the same way.

-In general, a nonideal BSM gives one of multiple possible outcomes (for the above case, say, ``$\Phi^+$,'' ``$\Phi^-$,'' and ``failure''), and one of the four Bell states that gives the highest posterior probability under the outcome is selected, assuming that their prior probabilities are equal.
-From the posterior probabilities, the probability $q_\mr{sign}$ ($q_\mr{lett}$) that the selected sign (letter) is wrong can be obtained.
-Then, in the case of Fig.~\ref{fig:fusion}, this is equivalent to qubit~1 having an error with probability $q_\mr{sign}$ and qubits $1'$ and $2'$ having correlated errors with probability $q_\mr{lett}$ in the intact final state.
+Generally, a nonideal BSM gives one of the possible outcomes and the posterior probability of each Bell state for the outcome can be calculated with the Bayesian theorem, assuming the equal prior probabilities of the Bell states.
+Accordingly, the Bell state with the highest posterior probability is selected as the result of the BSM, and the probability $q_\mathrm{sign}$ ($q_\mathrm{lett}$) that the selected sign (letter) is wrong can be obtained as well.
+These error probabilities are ``propagated'' into nearby qubits in a way that the stabilizer statistics are preserved.
+For example, if the fusion in Fig.~\ref{fig:fusion} is nonideal in such a way, it is equivalent to qubit~1 having an error with probability $q_\mathrm{sign}$ and qubits $1'$ and $2'$ having correlated errors with probability $q_\mathrm{lett}$.
 We term a qubit with a nonzero error rate \textit{deficient}.